-- To encourage periodic updating of fire hazard mapping and continue to analyze existing fire hazard data as it pertains to Orange County. - To establish improved development standards for location of new construction, structural design, emergency vehicular access, and detection hardware. - To improve building code regulations to provide increased built-in fire protection.

-- To improve mutual aid and interagency automatic aid programs to maximize utilization of existing facilities. - To continue to improve the minimum water system design requirements for fire protection. - To provide technical and policy information regarding structural and wildland fire hazards to developers, interested parties and the general public through all available media. - 7.
-To increase public awareness through educational programs which promote fire safe practices and fire prevention. - 8.
+- 1.14 Continue to monitor the encourage periodic updating of fire hazard mapping and continue to analyze existing fire hazard data as it pertains to Orange County. - 2.
+To establish improved development standards for location of new construction, structural design, emergency vehicular access, and detection hardware. - 3.
+To improve building code regulations to provide increased built-in fire protection. - 4.1.15 Continue efforts to To improve mutual aid and inter-agency automatic aid programs to maximize utilization of existing facilities. - 5.1.16 Continue efforts To continue to improve the minimum water system design requirements for fire protection. - 6.
+To provide technical and policy information regarding structural and wildland fire hazards to developers, interested parties, and the general public through all available media. - 7.1.17 To Increase public awareness of Fire Authority emergency services, with special emphasis on prompt notification, through educational programs which promote fire safe practices and fire prevention. - 8.
 To inform the public of Fire Authority emergency services with special emphasis on prompt notification. - 9.
-To encourage improvement of fire defense systems in hazardous areas. - 10.
-To encourage the continued training of police officers and firefighters in arson detection to expand capabilities of the agencies in their detection and investigation of incendiary fires. - To maintain fire hazard information in the County's Buyer Notification Program. - 12.
-To plan for the lowest fire insurance rating based on fiscal considerations

-- and physical limitations (e.g., topography, response time). - 13.
-To improve emergency response times for emergency responders through the use of a computer-aided dispatch system and "preempt traffic signal control" system. - 14.
-To promote increased volunteerism in the various fire protection fields (e.g., public education, reserve firefighters, and support services).
+To encourage improvement of fire defense systems in hazardous areas.

+10.1.18 To Eencourage the continued training of police officers and firefighters in arson detection to expand capabilities of the agencies in their detection and investigation of incendiary fires.
+11. To maintain fire hazard information in the County's Buyer Notification Program.
+12.1.19 Continue efforts to obtain To plan for the lowest fire insurance rating based on fiscal considerations and physical limitations (e.g., topography, response time).
+13.1.20 Continue efforts to To improve emergency response times for emergency responders through the use of a computer-aided dispatch system and "preempt traffic signal control" system.
+14.1.21 To Peromote increased volunteerism in the various fire protection fields (e.g., public education, reserve firefighters, and support services).
+1.22 If applicable, encourage and work with appropriate agency to mitigate existing nonconforming development to current fire safe standards where feasible, including road standards and vegetative hazards.